DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/1-introduction/problem-statement.typ

 // Aim and objectives for project / solution direction This projects aims to develop a solution that will help #acrpl("AV") to better handle intersections.
-With the use of #acr("DL") and #acr("CV") technologies, trained on and utilizing satellite imagery, this project aims to train a model that can accurately identify the proper path for an #acr("AV") to travel through an intersection.
+With the use of #acr("DL") and #acr("CV") technologies, trained on and utilizing satellite imagery, this project aims to train a small set of models that can accurately identify the proper path for an #acr("AV") to travel through an intersection.
 The system is not meant to replace current systems deployed in #acrpl("AV"), but rather assist the existing systems make better decisions when in self-driving mode, approaching an arbitrary intersection.